ericdatakelly/cat-breed-classifier/README.md

 Run the notebook.

 ### Retraining
-Get [Cats and Dogs Breeds Classification Oxford Dataset](https://www.kaggle.com/datasets/zippyz/cats-and-dogs-breeds-classification-oxford-dataset) and put the annotation and image folders into the data folder of this project.
-E.g., `data/cat_dog_breeds_oxford/annotations/trainval.txt`
+Get [Cats and Dogs Breeds Classification Oxford Dataset](https://www.kaggle.com/datasets/zippyz/cats-and-dogs-breeds-classification-oxford-dataset) and put the annotation and image folders into the data folder of this project, e.g., `data/cat_dog_breeds_oxford/annotations/trainval.txt`

 Run the `cat_breed_train.py` script.
 It will save a loss plot and a new model in the same directory.